peksi/wedges/README.md

 ## Learning Resources

 * [Starting out with react-redux-starter-kit](https://suspicious.website/2016/04/29/starting-out-with-react-redux-starter-kit/) is an introduction to the components used in this starter kit with a small example in the end.

-## FAQ

-Having trouble?
-Check out our [FAQ](https://github.com/davezuko/react-redux-starter-kit/wiki/FAQ:-Frequently-Asked-Questions) or submit an issue.
-Please be considerate by only posting issues that are directly related to this project; questions about how to implement certain React or Redux features are both best suited for StackOverflow or their respective repositories.